Benefits of donating to charity in your Last Will

 - Investments such as stocks and mutual funds

-Decide what type of legacy gift best suits your estate planning goals and financial position.
+- Decide the type of legacy gift that best suits your estate planning goals and financial position.

-Confirm your organization’s legal name, charitable registration number, and preferred wording for legacy gifts.
-Use the exact language so there is no ambiguity in your Will.
+- Confirm your organization’s legal name, charitable registration number, and proper wording for legacy gifts.
+Use the exact language recommended to avoid ambiguity in your Will.

-It’s a good idea to name an alternate beneficiary for your legacy gift in case your foundation no longer exists when you pass away.
+- Name an alternate beneficiary for your legacy gift in case your chosen foundation no longer exists when you pass away.

-If you’re adding a charity as a beneficiary, you can amend or change your Last Will with a Codicil (also known as an amendment or addendum).
+- If you’re adding a charity as a beneficiary, you can amend or change your Last Will with a Codicil.

 - If you do not wish to make any changes to your Will, you can ask your family and friends in your End-of-Life Plan to send their condolences by donating to your favorite charity instead of sending flowers.